-Transfer of graduate course work earned at another university is subject to the following procedure: (please make sure that your Transfer Credit is not going to be too old by the time you complete your degree; 10 years for PhD)
+Transfer of graduate course work earned at another university is subject to the following procedures:

-- 1) During the first year at EECS, students submit a Transfer Credit Request Form, written petition with supporting materials (e.g., transcript, course outline, exams, projects, catalog description, etc.) to their research advisor for an initial evaluation and signature. - 2) If supportive, the advisor begins an in-depth review process by signing the form and delivers it to the program coordinator who assigns the case to an appropriate faculty member for further review. - 3) The selected faculty member evaluates the materials, interviews the student if necessary, and provides one of the following written recommendations: - a) Transfer approval as a substitute for an equivalent EECS graduate course (3 credits); - b) Transfer approval as a graduate course appropriate for EECS (1-3 credits); - c) Transfer denial. - d) No more than seventeen (17) transfer credits (or 5 courses) will be allowed for a Doctoral program.
+- 1) During the first year at EECS, students submit a Transfer Credit Request Form, written petition with supporting materials (e.g., transcript, course outline, exams, projects, catalog description, etc.) to their research advisor for an initial evaluation and signature.
+Make sure the form information contains, Name of School, Date of Course, & Grade received. - 2) If supportive, the advisor begins an in-depth review process by signing the form and the form and materials are delivered to the Program Coordinator who assigns the case to an appropriate faculty member for further review. - 3) The selected faculty member evaluates the materials, interviews the student if necessary, and provides one of the following written recommendations: - a) Transfer approval as a substitute for an equivalent EECS graduate course (3 credits); - b) Transfer approval as a graduate course appropriate for EECS (1-3 credits); - c) Transfer denial. - d) No more than seventeen (17) transfer credits (or 5 courses) will be allowed for a Doctoral.